 What's there to do at Still Family Farm?

-Maze NEW!
-This year we're changing things up and instead of corn, we'll have a beautiful five acre zinnia maze!
+Zinnia Maze Wander through our five acre zinnia maze!
 You'll want to bring your camera and capture the brilliant smiles against a backdrop of gorgeous color as you wind your way through oranges, pinks, yellows and greens.
 Look for the butterflies and give the honey bees some room to work.
-It is perfect for all ages!
+It's perfect for all ages!

 Pumpkin Patch We've got giants, minis, warty gourds, jack-o-lanterns and more pumpkins in all shapes, sizes and colors.
 We also have mums, corn stalks and hay bales for all your fall decor.